gradle/perf-native-large/README.md

 - `JAVA_HOME` : path to the JDK
 - `HP_HOME_DIR` : path to an installation of [honest-profiler](https://github.com/RichardWarburton/honest-profiler).
 This must be compiled from sources since it requires some changes that are in master branch.
 - `FG_HOME_DIR` : path to an installation of [FlameGraph](https://github.com/brendangregg/FlameGraph).
 This is a clone of the [FlameGraph repository](https://github.com/brendangregg/FlameGraph).
 - `GRADLE_BIN` : path to the gradle binary which will be used to execute the builds.
+Could use `GRADLE_BIN=./gradlew` to use wrapper.

 Example command
 `GRADLE_BIN=~/.sdkman/gradle/3.1-rc-1/bin/gradle ./profiler/prof.sh assemble`

+### Profiling with Java Flight Recorder

+There is a script [`jfr_prof.sh`](profiler/jfr_prof.sh) which automates running a build with Java Flight Recorder enabled.

+These environment variables must be set to run the script:
+- `JAVA_HOME` : path to the JDK
+- `GRADLE_BIN` : path to the gradle binary which will be used to execute the builds.
+Could use `GRADLE_BIN=./gradlew` to use wrapper.

+Example command
+`GRADLE_BIN=~/.sdkman/gradle/3.1-rc-1/bin/gradle ./profiler/jfr_prof.sh assemble`

+JFR dump files will be opened with `jmc -open` when the profiling is over.

-## Profiling with gradle-profiler
+### Profiling with gradle-profiler

 Clone [gradle-profiler](https://github.com/adammurdoch/gradle-profiler) to some directory and build it [according to the instructions](https://github.com/adammurdoch/gradle-profiler/blob/master/README.md).